You are listening to the Sean Hannity Radio Show Podcast.

 How is that possible?

-And then the story falls apart.
+And then this story falls apart.

 There's no repercussions at all.

-I mean, you know, I guess maybe Chris, you can relate to it in this sense, because you know, here you infiltrated radicalism.
+I mean, you know, I guess maybe, Chris, you can relate to it in this sense, because, you know, here you infiltrated radicalism.

 What was that experience like for you?

-Well, it it was a life-changing experience, and and one of the things that I noticed when I was working inside the Domestic Brotherhood, specifically care, was that the level, the cozy relationship that the Muslim Brotherhood has with the media, to your point.
+And one of the things that I noticed when I was working inside the Domestic Brotherhood, specifically CARE, was that the level, the cozy relationship that the Muslim Brotherhood has with the media, to your point, how does the media get away with this?

 Well, they're working in this particular incident a day after Manchester.

-I can promise you, from my experience working with the Muslim Brotherhood that CARE is working with all of their media contacts right now to get the narrative out there that this attack has nothing to do with Islam.
+I can promise you from my experience working with the Muslim Brotherhood that CARE is working with all of their media contacts right now to get the narrative out there that this attack has nothing to do with Islam.

-And so the media is more than willing to work with groups like the Muslim Brotherhood, who have the exact same ideology as the Islamic State or Al Qaeda to shut down any discussion about Islam being part of the problem.
+And so the media is more than willing to work with groups like the Muslim Brotherhood, who have the exact same ideology as the Islamic State or al-Qaeda to shut down any discussion about Islam being part of the problem.

 But the big war right now is the war of narratives.